kunalj101/python_intro_hackathon/chapter1.md

 --- type:MultipleChoiceExercise lang:python xp:50 skills:1 key:9a8fd577a9
 ## Why learn Python for data analysis?

-Python (an interpreted language) has gathered a lot of interest recently as a choice of language for data analysis.
-Here are some reasons which go in favour of learning Python:
+Python (an interpreted language) has gathered a lot of interest recently as a preferred choice of language for data analysis.
+Here are some reasons in favour of learning Python:

 * It is open source – free to install and use
 * Python has awesome online community - latest algorithms come to Python in a matter of days